sbwheeler/pizzaCatcherJS/README.md

 npm install
 ```

-To start the server,
+Then, to start the server run

-and then

 ```
 npm start
 ```

-then connect to localhost:8080.
+and then connect to localhost:8080.

 You will need a pink sticker like the one located below.
 This is what you will be catching the pizza with!